digideskio/graduateWork/Rotations/Garner Lab/README.md

 To construct de novo contigs from our unmapped reads and blast them against known sources, we run `perl /home/wetherc/scripts/detectMicsUnmapped/MST.pl`.

-This begins by first mergins all of our HG*.unmapped.sam files (from step 2) into a single sorted sam file using:
+This begins by first converting all of our HG*.unmapped.sam files (from step 2) into corresponding BAM files:

 ```
-	samtools merge -nr unmapped.concatenated.sam  /home/wetherc/unmapped/concatenated/HG*.unmapped.sam
+	java -Xmx12g -jar /apps/packages/bio/picard/1.92/bin/SamFormatConverter.jar INPUT=sam/$files[$i] OUTPUT=bam/$file.unmapped.bam
 ```

-This merged sam file must then by converted into fasta format.
-(Technically, this doesn't *have* to be the case, but Velvet is a memory hog and if we try to pass it a sam file, chances are very good that we will then have a seg fault.
-That's just bad times for everyone.)

-(Actually, it seems like Picard's `MergeSamFiles` function works better with this stuff, so we're using that even though it's a bit more unwieldy...)

-To do this, our script runs:
+Technically, we don't *have* to convert these files from SAM to BAM, but Velvet has thrown issues when I've tried feeding it SAM files.
+Still haven't diagnosed why, but BAM seems to circumvent the issue.

+Following this, we merge all of our BAM files into a single input for Velvet:

 ```
-	# Convert our sam file into two paired-read .fa files
-	java -Xmx12g -jar /apps/packages/bio/picard/1.92/bin/SamToFastq.jar INPUT=unmapped.concatenated.sam FASTQ=unmapped_1.fa SECOND_END_FASTQ=unmapped_2.fa
+	java -Xmx12g -jar /home/wetherc/software/picard/picard.jar GatherBamFiles @bams OUTPUT=bam/merged.bam

-	# Stitch those two paired-read files into a single
-	# output that we can pass to Velvet
-	/apps/packages/bio/velvet/current/contrib/shuffleSequences_fasta/shuffleSequences_fasta.pl unmapped_1.fa unmapped_2.fa unmapped.fa
 ```

 - - - - - -